What Is Italian Seasoning?

 What is in Italian Seasoning?
 What is in Italian Seasoning Blend?

 Italian seasoning includes several dried herbs, typically basil, oregano, marjoram, thyme, rosemary, sage, and savory.
 It usually does not contain any spices or salt.

-Italian seasoning is an aromatic all-purpose seasoning that can be used for a wide variety of dishes, from spaghetti sauce, pasta salad and other pasta to garlic butter, meatballs, fish, seafood, and chicken.
+Italian seasoning is an aromatic all-purpose seasoning that can be used for a wide variety of dishes, from spaghetti sauce, pasta salad, and other pasta dishes to garlic butter, meatballs, fish, seafood, and chicken.

 In addition to being sold as a condiment in spice jars, Italian seasoning is also added to products such as bread crumbs, panko, and croutons.

 What is the Difference between Italian Seasoning and Italian Dressing?

 Italian dressing is a vinaigrette-type salad dressing made with olive oil and vinegar or lemon juice and seasoned with garlic, oregano, basil, dill, and fennel.
 It is sold as a dry mix in packets or ready-to-use in bottles.